Is it safe for travelers to visit Italy?

 Borrelli said at Monday's press conference that it remains safe to travel to Italy, because the outbreak remains in a contained area and has not spread outside of it.

-He added that the hotspots where the virus has been found are not expanding and that those areas are under quarantine.
+However, the towns of Codogno, Castiglione d'Adda, Casalpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo and San Fiorano in Lombardy and Vo' Euganeo in Veneto are under lockdown.

-The imposed lockdown means around 10,000 people are banned from leaving or entering the affected areas across parts of Lombardy and Veneto without authorization.
+This means around 10,000 people are banned from leaving or entering the affected areas without authorization.
 Meanwhile Italy's Health Minister Roberto Speranza also announced the closure of public buildings and limited transport in these zones.

 "We are asking basically that everyone who has come from areas stricken by the epidemic to remain under a mandatory house stay," Speranza said at a Saturday press conference.